Benefits of Eating Papaya and the Papain Enzyme

 The antioxidant content in papayas also protects against the oxidation of cholesterol and the formation of plaque buildup in the arteries.

 When consumed in moderation, it has a low-to-moderate glycemic index compared to other common fruits.
-This means it gradually increases blood sugar instead of spiking it, which can potentially make it a better choice for diabetics who also have an increased risk for cardiovascular issues.
+This means it gradually increases blood sugar instead of spiking it, potentially making it a better choice for diabetics who also have an increased risk for cardiovascular issues.

-In addition, the papain in papaya fruit and its leaf extracts, likewise help the body assimilate meat proteins, which can help to guard against conditions like atherosclerosis.
+In addition, the papain in papaya fruit and its leaf extracts, likewise help the body assimilate meat proteins, guarding against conditions like atherosclerosis.

-According to nutritional data, one ripe papaya (330 grams) has approximately 122 mcg of FOLATE or 31% of the Daily Value.
+According to nutritional data, one ripe papaya (330 grams) has approximately 122 micrograms of FOLATE or 31% of the Daily Value, based on a 2,000 calorie adult diet.
 Folate, an important B vitamin, helps to support heart health by regulating homocysteine levels.

-Papaya fruit is full of CAROTENOIDS.
-This is what gives the flesh its orange-yellow color.
-This includes like lycopene, cryptoxanthin, beta-carotene, as well as smaller amounts of lutein and zeaxanthin.
+Papaya fruit is high in CAROTENOIDS and is what gives the flesh its orange-yellow color.
+This includes pigments like lycopene, cryptoxanthin, beta-carotene, as well as smaller amounts of lutein and zeaxanthin.

 Along with Vitamin C, these are dietary nutrients known to promote healthy eyes and vision, potentially reducing the risk of cataracts and age-related macular degeneration.